cdsittampalam/documentation/docs/Partner API.md

 Using the `company_id` of John Doe Group, you add ACME Corp as a trusted party.
 For the trusted party of `type` that is `company`, you specify the web address.

 Using the `company_id` of ACME Corp, you add a user as a trusted party for that company, and state the email address.
-In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com.
+In this example, you add the email address of Izumi Katsuyoshi (IKatsuyoshi@gmail.com).

 The response returned from the request indicates that the message is successful.